anderbellstudios/pop-pixie/README.md

 ## Project Status

-**Update June 2022**: We're getting ready to release the supplementary prequel game *Pop Pixie: Mission Training* later this year.
+**Update February 2023**: We're putting the finishing touches to the supplementary prequel game *Pop Pixie: Mission Training*, which we're hoping to release in 2023.
 After that, we'll work on getting the first few levels of the main game ready to play and start releasing incremental updates.

 Follow us on social media for more updates: